GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ## What if an interaction causes no layout changes?

-If you have an interaction with an event callback that causes no change to the layout in an event handler, that interaction can still be an INP candidate&mdash;**even if your event handler does nothing at all**.
-The reason for this is that the Event Timing API&mdash;which is what supplies the data needed to calculate the page's INP&mdash;will still add entries to the performance entry buffer in such cases.

-In these cases, you should be thinking about what sort of visual feedback you can provide for the user that lets them know that something is happening as a result of the interaction.
-One of the primary goals of INP is to recognize when you have an opportunity to present the next frame to the user&mdash;and that frame should show the result of that interaction, even if it's a small visual change that communicates whether some work is in progress.
+If you have an interaction with an event callback that causes no change to the layout in an event handler, that interaction can still be a candidate for INP.
+In these cases, you should be thinking about what sort of visual feedback you _could_ provide for the user that lets them know that something is happening as a result of the interaction.
+The intent of INP is to measure the delay before any potential paint can complete, and that involves recognizing _when_ you have an opportunity to present the next frame to the user.
+In the case of asynchronous work especially, that frame should communicate that work is in progress as soon as possible.

 ## How to measure INP